Cheng-Lin-Li/InformationVisualization/README.md

 > * Dynamic SVG: recreate the same bubble cloud using JavaScript (i.e., dynamically generating the SVG).
 Use a chart.js file.
 >
 > Click [Here](https://github.com/Cheng-Lin-Li/InformationVisualization/tree/master/SVG) to explore the results.

+## 3. Scalable Vector Graphics (SVG) Drawing practice for Bubble chart
+* The Topic: Transponder flight data analysis of Santa Monica VOR(SMOVOR) by R with ggplot2 and ploty packages.
+>The scope of the analysis is to see if there are any quantifiable differences between before/after Columbus day (Monday, October 12th, 2015) - an oft cited milestone for recent changes in noise.
+>
+> Click [Here](https://github.com/Cheng-Lin-Li/InformationVisualization/tree/master/R_ggplot2) to explore the results.
+> Or to read the final report on the R Notebook which published on [RPubs website](http://rpubs.com/Cheng-Lin_Li/309552)
+>